Trick #7

 The legal system fits like a hand-in-glove with this self-defeating human dynamic by promoting anger and blame.
 Letters written by attorneys for home consumption sometimes do this very deliberately.
 Proposals might do this by threatening more loss or by widening the gap between hopes and expectations and reality.
 There is also real loss, of money and of time with children, and the other parent appears to be the cause of those losses by wanting money and time with the children.
 An affair signals the loss of loyalty and commitment.
-The divorce also signals loss of hope and the final loss of the dream of what might have been.
+The divorce also signals loss of hope, the final loss of the dream of what might have been, for themselves and for their children.
 All of these losses are sad, but rather than process sadness, the legal system encourages defensive blaming and anger.

 Anger and blame lead to self-defeating choices and strategies, chiefly by creating even more loss.
 For example, separating parents mourn the loss of the family experience that they hoped to give their children, but by making choices out of anger and blame, they diminish that family experience even more and substitute a painful one instead, for themselves and for their children.
 Anger and blame can lead to poor financial decisions, and transaction costs in the divorce driven by anger and blame can increase the loss of money for both spouses.
-Anger might be easier than sad, but it is not better.
+Anger and blame might be easier than sad, but certainly is not better.

 Leave a Reply